Mount Katmai: Volcanic activity

 Following the eruption, thousands of fumaroles vented steam from the ash, creating the Valley of Ten Thousand Smokes.

 In 1919, geologists noted a lake covering a large part of the caldera floor.
 By 1923 the lake was gone and numerous fumaroles, mud pots, and a large mud geyser had replaced it.
 The lake has since refilled to a depth of over 800 ft.
 Small glaciers have formed on a bench within the caldera beside the lake.
 Pumice still floats on Naknek Lake nearby.

+Since the 1912 eruption, the Alaska Volcano Observatory routinely issues advisories for ash.
+Strong winds during the summer when snow cover is sparse can lift ash from the 1912 eruption high into the air (20,000 feet plus in some cases).
+This can cause a serious hazard for any aircraft that might fly through the ash plume.
+No volcanic eruption is associated with this phenomenon.